-So further than giving you permission to have mistakes, I'm actually going to beg you to ignore them in your early edits.
+Further than giving you permission to have mistakes, I'm actually going to beg you to ignore them in your early edits.
 There's no reason to look up the rules for semi-colons when you might end up deleting that whole sentence or even the whole chapter.
 In fact, the more time you spend trying to polish up the little details, the harder it will be to make those deletions when the time comes.
 So don't do that to yourself.

 When you read through your first draft, worry only about the plot.

 This is probably going to be tricky.
 It’s much easier to tackle a single page of text and worry about the words you can see than it is to consider your entire manuscript at the same time.
 But if you are going to turn your first draft into a submission-ready manuscript, you need to start with the big picture.

 The big picture can be a lot more nebulous than grammatical editing.
 Where spelling has Merriam Webster and commas have The Chicago Manual of Style, there is no official book of rules for a strong plot.
 There are certainly theories.
 The Hero’s Journey, the Three Act Structure, Save the Cat, and many other plot structures exist to define and organize the elements of a good story.
 But it can be hard to use those strict formulas.
 Adhering to them too consciously can end up feeling cookie-cutter, and applying them to your existing story can end up feeling like slapping name tags on random paragraphs.